seanwhs/Tutorials/NextJS/Greymatter-LMS/Appendices/A-System-Architecture.md

 * **Data Layer:** Assigns an explicit `organization_id` foreign key column to every single tenant-scoped table.
 * **Orchestration Layer:** Re-verifies tenant scope within individual workflow steps; it never blindly trusts the initial payload event header.

-**Example:** Consider the system's *Assessment Context*—the database rows housing assignments, rubrics, submissions, and feedback items where AI workers interact heavily [12].
+**Example:** Consider the system's *Assessment Context*—the database rows housing assignments, rubrics, submissions, and feedback items where AI workers interact heavily.
 Every submission row must carry a verified `organization_id`.
 If an AI grading worker is executing a job for *School A*, the isolation boundary ensures it is programmatically blocked from reading or writing data belonging to *School B*.

 ---

 ## A.5 Worker Execution Model (The Fan-Out Pattern)

-The system is fundamentally "AI-native" rather than "AI-bolted-on" due to its asynchronous fan-out design: a single system event triggers multiple, isolated workers executing in parallel [2][5].
+The system is fundamentally "AI-native" rather than "AI-bolted-on" due to its asynchronous fan-out design: a single system event triggers multiple, isolated workers executing in parallel.

 ```text
                   [ assignment.submitted ]